Vincent2228/Spaceship-Battles/README.md

 in an IDE.
 Run ```main.py``` and a window with the game pops up.
 Enjoy!

 ## Reflection
-This is one of my first personal projects (or at least one of the first finished ones), and I really enjoyed working on it! ```Add pygame library reflection here (a more technical reflection)```
+This is one of my first personal projects (or at least one of the first finished ones), and I really enjoyed working on it.

-I have always loved video games and have wanted to develop one for a long time.
+Pygame is a great library and I thought it was quite simple to work with.
+The assets were easy to work with and the key events were very intuitive.
+Overall I think pygame is a great tool for developers and I will definitely be learning more about it and using it in the future.
+Overall, I have always loved video games and have wanted to develop one for a long time.
 I hope you enjoy playing it!